ERITREA – The Trip

 In the NM The Dark Side series, this is three tanks on a large black marble platform.
 They commemorate the 1990 Operation Fenkel.
 One is the first tank captured from the Ethiopian army in 1977 11 km south of Asmara, another captured in 1976, and another captured in 1988 and all destroyed on the causeway on Feb 11, 1990.

-I walked towards old town with a view to finding a hotel.
+I walked towards the old town to find a hotel.
 The Central Hotel was long closed.
 Luna Hotel was 600 EN and I said I would look for another, then they came back with a discount for 500 EN.
-This Central part of town is basically empty – no cars, no people, no businesses.
+This Central part of town is empty – no cars, no people, no businesses.

 I had a nap then walked down to Old Massawa.

 Imperial Palace (ruin).
 In the NM The Dark Side series, this was a grand building at one time, but it looked like a bomb had hit it in the front center.
-It is 2-story, completely collonaided with white columns and blue tile on the bottom.
-It is fronted by a huge piece of dirt with two metal lighthouses and a stone well.
+It is 2-story, completely colonized with white columns and blue tile on the bottom.
+It is fronted by a huge piece of dirt with two metal lighthouses and a stone wall.

 MASSAWA OLD TOWN (pop 30,000 and much less now)